vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 ## Alternatives

-1. Not do this integration and rely solely on external community driven integrations.
+1. Not do this integration and rely solely on external community-driven integrations.

 ## Outstanding Questions